forestgrape/coronavirus/index.md

 ## Early On Ventilator - Humidify

 ### Idea
-For the development of a virus induced ARDS, a decreased mucus clearance seems to be a factor ([Yuen et al.](#yuen) showed this for Influenza).
+For the development of a virus induced ARDS, a decreased mucus clearance seems to be a key factor ([Yuen et al.](#yuen) showed this for Influenza).
 [Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
-[Hasani et al.](#hasani) found the same by humidifying the entire room.
+[Hasani et al.](#hasani) found the same by humidifying the air in the entire room.
+Since ARDS is a major risk for Covid-19 patients, early on humidified air could improve the prognosis.

 #### cascade of influences
 Increase humidity of inhaled air --> Increases the mucus clearance --> Decrease the viral load in the lower respiratory tract --> Increase the well-being and the overall prognosis

 ### Causes for severe Outcome of Covid-19
 A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS) see e.g. findings from [Song and colleagues](#song).